 Roslyn completed her PhD studies through UNSW Canberra in 2010, where her research into the critical times of heat and mass transfer through multiple layers was jointly awarded the Ria de Groot prize for the best female postgraduate student.
 Roslyn then became a Research Fellow with the National Centre for Epidemiology and Population Health at the Australian National University, where she focussed on informing policy and practice through the mathematical modelling of infectious diseases.
 In December 2011 she was awarded a four year University of Newcastle Postdoctoral Research Fellowship, before joining IBM Research in May 2014.

-Roslyn has been heavily involved in the Australian and New Zealand Industrial and Applied Mathematics professional body, having served on the national executive since 2010.
+Roslyn has been heavily involved in the Australian and New Zealand Industrial and Applied Mathematics professional body, having served on the national executive from 2010-2018.
 Roslyn has made significant contributions to the organisation of eight conferences, including chairing an international workshop on infectious disease modelling in Newcastle.
 Roslyn has been instrumental in creating opportunities for early career mathematicians, having successfully advocated for the inclusion of a research student representative on the national executive of ANZIAM, and the co-location of the AMSI Early Career Research Workshops with the ANZIAM conference.
 She also served for two years on the Australian Academy of Science Early and Mid Career Researcher Forum executive in 2015-6.